 The general ledger is not considered a book of original entry, if it only contains summarized entries posted to it from one of the underlying accounting journals.
 However, if transactions are recorded directly into the general ledger, it can be considered one of the books of original entry.

-Books of original entry are extremely useful for investigating individual accounting transactions, and are commonly accessed by auditors, who verify a selection of business transactions to ensure that they were recorded correctly.
+Books of original entry are extremely useful for investigating individual accounting transactions, and are commonly accessed by auditors, who verify a selection of business transactions to ensure that they were recorded correctly, as part of their audit procedures.

 This concept only applies to manual record keeping.
 A computerized accounting system no longer makes reference to any of the accounting journals, instead recording all business transactions in a central database.